pandas-dev/pandas/doc/source/merging.rst

                  by='ticker',
                  tolerance=pd.Timedelta('2ms'))

-We only asof within ``10ms`` betwen the quote time and the trade time and we exclude exact matches on time.
-Note that though we exclude the exact matches (of the quotes), prior quotes DO propogate to that point in time.
+We only asof within ``10ms`` between the quote time and the trade time and we exclude exact matches on time.
+Note that though we exclude the exact matches (of the quotes), prior quotes **do** propagate to that point in time.

 .. ipython:: python